dronzal/ASAP/README.md

 ## Features

 ### Voice / Gesture Commands
-  Both voice commands and gestures are used to interact with the video conferencing
-tool and with the videoconference participants.
+Both voice commands and gestures are used to interact with the video conferencing tool and with the videoconference participants.
 Voice commands are activated by
-saying _the italic words_, gesture commands are activated by doing
-**the bold instructions**.
+saying _the italic words_, gesture commands are activated by doing **the bold instructions**.
 Currently the following commands are supported:

 <details>
 <summary>Command Mode</summary>
 <p>

 * Move into command mode:
-  * **Show two hands to the webcam**
+  * **Show two hands to the webcam** :raised_hands:
   * _command mode on_
 * Cancel command mode:
-  * **Show OK sign**
+  * **Show OK sign** :ok_hand:
   * _command mode off_
 </p>
 </details>